larispoli/immunoassay-lot-correction/README.md

   **When Tier 1 May Not Be Appropriate**

-  *The simultaneous fit shares all curve shape parameters across plates.
-This works when lot-to-lot variation is a shift in assay sensitivity (the curve moves left or right) without a change in curve shape.
-When a fundamental assay change has occurred -- such as a new antibody batch with different binding characteristics, a change in cross-reactivity, or a switch in assay format -- the curves may differ in shape, not just position (Wilson et al. 2021).*
+  *The simultaneous fit forces all curves to share the same shape.
+This works when the only difference between lots is how sensitive the assay is -- the curve shifts left or right but looks the same.
+When something more fundamental changed between lots -- such as a new antibody batch with different binding characteristics -- the curves may differ in shape, not just position.
+In that case, forcing a shared shape creates a compromise that doesn't accurately describe any lot, and the shift factor correction won't capture the real difference.*

 ### **Tier 2 -- Reference Sample Based Correction**